-Quite how old the Ruprechtskirche is remains unclear.
+The true age of the Ruprechtskirche remains unclear.
 We can certainly consider it the oldest standing church in the city, and it still serves an active parish.

-Needless to say, the church now combines bits and pieces from throughout the centuries: bells from the 1200s, for example.
+Needless to say, the building now combines bits and pieces from throughout the centuries: bells from the 1200s, for example.

-Curiously, the church has a strong connection to the salt (German: Salz) trade.
-St Rupert is the patron saint of Salzburg and salt from west Austria would land from the river transports in this part of Vienna.
+Curiously, the institution has a strong connection to the salt (German: Salz) trade.
+St Rupert is the patron saint of Salzburg and salt from west Austria would have been unloaded from the river transports in this part of Vienna.

-Nearby streets today hark back to those times (e.g. Salzgries, Salztorgasse).
+Nearby street names like Salzgries or Salztorgasse hark back to those times.
 The Salzamt royal salt monopoly building and Ruprechtskirche were neighbours, with the former (and the associated trade) long-time custodians and benefactors of the church.

 How to get to the Ruprechtskirche

 Like most locations in the centre, Ruprechtskirche is just a short walk from public transport options.